WebOfTrustInfo/rwot1-sf/draft-documents/rebranding-web-of-trust.md

   </tr>
 </table>

 When combined, Entities and Actions create a pictorial model of the contemporary Web of Trust that encompasses the many elements found in its big tent.
-Questions of identity and validation are addressed by Entities, while privacy, expectations, and reputation all appear in Actions.
+Questions of identity and verification are addressed by Entities, while privacy, expectations, and reputation all appear in Actions.

 ## Should We Rename or Reclaim the Web of Trust?